 Departments (or Research Centres) also benefit from the scheme.
 In recognition of the costs of running research projects, departments are allocated a 40% share of the net overhead income brought in by each grant, to be used according to the rules of the Research Infrastructure and Investment Fund (RIIF fund).

 Detailed rules on the calculation of the RIIF Fund allocation are in the Research Incentives Policy.

 Details on the purposes and uses of the RIIF Fund are in the Research Infrastructure and Investment Fund

-Certain funders will directly cover the cost of teaching buy-out.
-Check the guidelines for conditions.
-The Research Development Team will help calculate the amount of buy-out you can apply for and will offer further advice on the procedure.
+Certain funders directly cover the cost of teaching buy-out.
+Check guidelines for conditions.
+Contact Research Development Team to calculate the amount of buy-out you can apply for and further advice on the procedure.